hyperifyio/goagent/README.md

--tool-timeout duration Per-tool timeout (default falls back to -timeout) -timeout duration      [DEPRECATED] Global timeout; prefer -http-timeout and -tool-timeout -temp float            Sampling temperature (default 1.0) -debug                 Dump request/response JSON to stderr -capabilities          Print enabled tools and exit -print-config          Print resolved config and exit --version | -version   Print version and exit
+-tool-timeout duration Per-tool timeout (default falls back to -timeout) -timeout duration      [DEPRECATED] Global timeout; prefer -http-timeout and -tool-timeout -temp float            Sampling temperature (default 1.0) -top-p float           Nucleus sampling probability mass (conflicts with -temp; omits temperature when set) -debug                 Dump request/response JSON to stderr -capabilities          Print enabled tools and exit -print-config          Print resolved config and exit --version | -version   Print version and exit
 ```
 Run `./bin/agentcli -h` to see the built‑in help.

+### Why you usually don’t need to change knobs
+- The default `-temp 1.0` is standardized for broad provider/model parity and GPT‑5 compatibility.
+- The one‑knob rule applies: if you set `-top-p`, the agent omits `temperature`; otherwise it sends `temperature` (default 1.0) and leaves `top_p` unset.
+- See the policy for details and rationale: [ADR‑0004: Default LLM policy](docs/adr/0004-default-llm-policy.md).

 ### Capabilities
 List the enabled tools from a manifest without running the agent: